anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Don't turn away from possible futures before you're certain you don't have anything to learn from them.
+Quote: Don't smother each other.
+No one can grow in the shade.

-By: Richard Bach
+By: Leo Buscaglia